StanPlatinum/stockast/README.md

 Type `make clean` to clean object file and executable.

 ### Run Instructions
-#### Windows
-Simply run from Visual Studio or double-click the executable created inside x64\\{config}\stockast.exe

-By default, the program will try and utilize the maximum system threads available.
-In order to use a specific number of threads, set the environment vairable `OMP_NUM_THREADS` equal to the number of threads you want.

 #### Linux
 Set the number of threads to be used for computation,